blakepasse/harry-potter-chatbot/README.md

-This is a rag algorithm
+This is a rag based web application that serves as a Harry Potter chatbot.

+Tools Utilized:
+- Langchain
+- Pinecone
+- OpenAI
+- Flask